The new UK Student visa route replaced the Tier 4 (General) student visa route on 5 October 2020.

 Unfortunately, a Student visa does not lead to Indefinite Leave to Remain.

 There are, however, other immigration options available upon completion of the studies.
-One such option is switching to the Tier 2 (General) category from within the United Kingdom.
-The advantage of this switch is that the Tier 2 route will put the student on an immigration route leading to ILR.
+One such option is switching to the Skilled Worker Visa category from within the United Kingdom.
+The advantage of this switch is that the Skilled Worker route will put the student on an immigration route leading to ILR.

 How Breytenbachs can help you

-If you are interested in studying in the UK, please contact one of our consultants to guide you through the process.
-We have a dedicated team of consultants specialising in the Student Visa routes.
+If you are interested in studying in the UK, please contact one of our consultants.
+Breytenbachs will guide you through the process.
+We have a dedicated team of consultants specialising in the UK Student Visa routes.